stefan-muehlebach/adatft/README.md

 ## Installation

-Since `adatft` consists of a Go package on one side but has also a part written in C responsible for the hardware access, you cannot just install the package with `git get`.
-A C compiler and a number of libraries are needed.
+Since `adatft` consists of a Go package on one side but has also a part written in C responsible for the hardware access, you cannot just install the package with `git get` - a C compiler and a number of libraries are needed.